OctoPrint/plugins.octoprint.org/_plugins/preprintservice.md

 # OctoPrint-PrePrintService

 This plugin supports your 3D printing workflow by featuring an **auto-rotation** and **slicing** service.
-As both tasks are very computation-intensive, they can optionally be outsourced to external docker containers.
+As both tasks are very computation-intensive, they can optionally be outsourced.

 ## Workflow

-The full workflow can be deployed either on a single machine or the octoprint server connected to a printer plus a server.
+The full workflow can be deployed either on a single machine or on the octoprint server connected to a printer plus a server.

 ![Workflow](/assets/img/plugins/preprintservice/workflow.png)